JacobPaxton/data_science_notes/notes_v3.md

 - Can do reports in Jupyter!
 And you should!!
 ```
 from powerbiclient import Report, models
-# Import the DeviceCodeLoginAuthentication class to authenticate against Power BI
+# Import the DeviceCodeLoginAuthentication class to authenticate with Power BI
 from powerbiclient.authentication import DeviceCodeLoginAuthentication
 # Initiate device authentication
 device_auth = DeviceCodeLoginAuthentication()